 Pattern Memory & IQ—Are They Connected?

-Pattern Memory & IQ - Complete Neuroscience Guide
+Pattern Memory & IQ

-Most people think of IQ as a single number that reflects how "smart" you are.
-But under the surface, IQ depends on a network of cognitive systems — especially pattern memory.
-Pattern memory is the brain's ability to notice, store, and use patterns in shapes, symbols, spatial layouts, sounds, and even sequences of events.
+Most people think of IQ as a single number that reflects how “smart” you are.
+But under the surface, IQ depends on a network of cognitive systems—especially pattern memory.
+Pattern memory is the brain’s ability to notice, store, and use patterns in shapes, symbols, spatial layouts, sounds, and even sequences of events.

 Unlike simple short-term memory (“remember these 7 digits”), pattern memory deals with structure and relationships: how items change, repeat, combine, or progress.
 This same skill lies behind many classic IQ tasks, from completing visual matrices to predicting the next item in a sequence.